fjkz/tt-runner/doc/en/README.md

 ## Improvement of Test Suites

 Each test should be independent.
-In order to force tests to be independent, `tt-runner` randomizes the order of running tests with `--randomize` option. `tt-runner` shuffles the order of tests in the same directory.
+In order to force tests to be independent, `ttap` randomizes the order of running tests with `--randomize` option. `ttap` shuffles the order of tests in the same directory.
 The random seed is printed at the summary message.
 We can assign a random seed with `--randomize` option for repeatability.

 Preconditioning operations should be idempotent.
 We can check idempotency with `--multiply-preconditioning` option.
 This option runs preconditioning operations twice in a row.
 Note that postconditioning operations do not need to be idempotent because they should expect preconditions are satisfied.